2nthony/dvan/docs/guide/quick-started.md

 ```bash
 yarn build
 ```
-By default the built files will be in `.dvan/dist`, it can be configured the `dest` field in `dvan.config.js`.
+By default the built files will be in `.dvan/dist`, it can be configured the `outputDir` field in `dvan.config.js`.